cirosantilli/algorithm-cheat/graph.md

     V^2
 $$

-##choice of data structure
+##Choice of data structure

 The final choice of the data structure will depend on the expected density of the graph:

-- if the graph is expected to be dense, use an unordered array, as it has the best wort time for that case, while a Fibonacci heap offeres only
+- if the graph is expected to be dense, use an unordered array, as it has the best wort time for that case, while a Fibonacci heap offers only

-- if the graph is known to be sparse, $degree(v) <<< V/log(V)$,
-    then the ordered approch starts being better.
+- if the graph is known to be sparse, $degree(v) <<< V/log(V)$, then the ordered approch starts being better.

 - If amortized time can be taken into account and it is not clear if the graph is dense or not, the Fibonnaci Heap implementation  is the best option, as it:

     - works as well as the unordered array implementation
     - for dense graphs, and better if the graph is not dense (often the case).